VoronDesign/Voron-2/Firmware/readme.md

 Use the below pin definitions and pinout diagrams as a quick reference to modify your printer configuration easily.
+You can also cut and paste these sections and add as a comment block to your config.

-## RAMPS 1.4 Pins
+## RAMPs 1.4 Pins
 ```X_STEP_PIN         ar54
 X_DIR_PIN          ar55
 X_ENABLE_PIN       ar38